 Hedgehogs do not have belly buttons as, unlike humans, they are not attached to the mother with an umbilical cord.

-Sometimes when people study hedgehogs close up it can appear that there is a belly button on their stomach.
-But this is actually the sheaf of the male’s penis.
-Clearly, female hedgehogs do not have this.
+Sometimes when people study hedgehogs close up, it can seem as though there is a belly button on their stomach.
+But this is the sheaf of the male’s penis.
+Female hedgehogs do not have this, of course.

 Do hedgehogs have ears?

-Hedgehogs do have ears that are more noticeable in some species than in others.
-Generally, they do not protrude beyond their quills as that way they are more protected from predators.
+Hedgehogs have ears that are more noticeable in some species than others.
+Generally, they do not protrude beyond their quills, that way they are more protected from predators.

 Do hedgehogs have nipples?

-Female hedgehogs feed their young on the mother’s milk so indeed they do have nipples to enable this.
+Female hedgehogs feed their young on the mother’s milk, so they indeed have nipples to enable this.
 Most female hedgehogs have 10 nipples (2 rows of five)

 Baby hoglets suckle from their mother’s nipples until they are at least three weeks old and they start to develop teeth and can then switch to starting to eat solid food.

-Just like in humans, dogs and many other mammals, male hedgehogs also have nipples, although they are obviously not used for anything.
+Just like humans, dogs, and many other mammals, male hedgehogs also have nipples, although they are obviously not used for anything.

 Do hedgehogs have claws?

-Hedgehogs have quite strong claws, particularly on their hind legs which they can use to dig with.
-Although they normally don’t burrow in the same way that rabbits do, for example, they do sometimes dig to increase the depth of a nest area.
+Hedgehogs have quite strong claws, particularly on their hind legs, which they can use to dig with.
+Although they usually don’t burrow in the same way that rabbits do, for example, they do sometimes dig to increase the depth of a nest area.

-They do not normally use their claws as a means of defense as they prefer to rely on curling up in a ball and using their quills to protect themselves.
+They do not usually use their claws as a means of defense as they prefer to rely on curling up in a ball and using their quills to protect themselves.

 Do hedgehogs have whiskers?